dgroomes/intellij-plugin-playground/README.md

   not have to worry about accidentally committing my credentials and not have to hassle with manually copy/pasting my credentials too much (Insomnia's Auth tab is amazing).
 Can I create an Intellij plugin that injects the HTTP client state with something (like a credential)?
 I kind of doubt it.
 UPDATE: yes it's totally possible.
-   * DONE Scaffold a `http-client-enricher-for-github-plugin` subproject.
-This will showcase an Intellij plugin that works with the HTTP client plugin and adds customizations and quality-of-life improvements when interacting with the GitHub API.
-     Specifically, I want the plugin prompt you for a personal access token (or maybe save it to some kind of Intellij credential store?
-That might be pushing it.)
-   * DONE Rename the `plugin` project to `hello-world-plugin` to disambiguate it.
-And use the "Standalone subprojects" motto.
-   * Create an example `.http` request (or a few) to the GitHub API
-   * Prompt the user to enter a PAT (a modal?)
-   * Set the PAT into the system so that it's available to the HTTP request.
-What are the "lifecycle choices"?
-Where are the idiomatic places to plug-in to the lifecycle of the request, or maybe the lifecycle of just opening the project?
-Can the JavaScript part of the lifecycle (pre-request handler) actually callback into Java or is that too late?
-   * Does intellisense work on the variables?
-They should autocomplete and/or not be yellow highlighted as if they are a mistake.
 * [x] DONE clean up scaffolded gradle project
 * [x] DONE Runnable "do-nothing" junit tests
 * [x] DONE First commit